 Microsoft made some changes (“boxing”) to startup programs that will help prevent programs like Adobe Updater, WinZip quicklaunch, and other startup programs from taking all the resources of a system.
 Vista sp1 sets a low-priority thread and low-priority disk access that will affect ADSI queries or disk access used in logon scripts.
 Read more about it here: http://bink.nu/news/boxing-and-the-case-of-the-slow-or-hanging-logon-script-in-vista.aspx

-It’s not available for download yet, but here
+It’s not available for download yet, but here is the schedule for current users:

 - In mid-March, we will release Windows Vista SP1 to Windows Update (in English, French, Spanish, German and Japanese) and to the download center on Microsoft.com.
 Customers who visit Windows Update can choose to install Service Pack 1.
 If Windows Update determines that the system has one of the drivers we know to be problematic, then Windows Update will not offer SP1.
 Since we know that some customers may want to update to SP1 anyhow, the download center will allow anyone who wants to install SP1 to do so.